se-edu/se-book/testing/testAutomation/testingTextUis/text.md

 <div id="body">

-**A simple way to semi-automate testing of a <trigger for="pop:cli">CLI</trigger> app is using input/output re-direction.**
+**A simple way to semi-automate testing of a CLI(Command Line Interface) app is by using input/output re-direction.**

-  * **First, we feed the app with a sequence of test inputs that is stored in a file while redirecting the output to another file.**<br> e.g., `java AddressBook < input.txt > output.txt`
+* First, we feed the app with a sequence of test inputs that is stored in a file while redirecting the output to another file.
-  * **Next, we compare the actual output file with another file containing the expected output.**<br> e.g., `FC output.txt expected.txt`
+* Next, we compare the actual output file with another file containing the expected output.

-Let us assume we are testing a CLI app called `AddressBook` (Example: [se-edu/addressbook-level1](https://github.com/nus-cs2103-AY1718S2/addressbook-level1)).
+Let us assume we are testing a CLI app called `AddressBook`.
 Here are the detailed steps:

 1. Store the test input in the text file `input.txt`.